zhishan03/Music-Taste-Analysis/README.md

 Did people's music taste change over the last 4 decades, if so, in what ways?
 Curious as to what the answers are, I started brainstorming ideas and began working on this project.

-Using BeautifulSoup, I scraped [Billboard Hot 100 on Wikipedia](https://en.wikipedia.org/wiki/Billboard_Hot_100) from 1980 up to 2020 and compiled the data into excel.
-I then did data exploration and K-means clustering to divide the songs into 4 categories.
+Using BeautifulSoup, I scraped [Billboard Hot 100 on Wikipedia](https://en.wikipedia.org/wiki/Billboard_Hot_100) from 1980 up to 2020.
+After compiling the data into excel, I was then able to extract these songs' audio features (Danceability, Acousticness, Duration, Tempo...) from Spotify API.
+Following that, I did data exploration and K-means clustering to divide the songs into 4 categories.
 All of these was then productionized to an interactive Streamlit app!

 <br />